 Eight months of research on the ground in 2014 and 2016 for the purposes of a dissertation on the sustainability of private sector investments revealed that the local chiefs had been the key contact persons for GADCO from the very beginning.
 In Ghana, some 80 per cent of all land is managed by chiefs – whose extensive powers were largely created by the English colonial masters and are today enshrined in the Constitution.
 Although there are family landowners in the Volta region, in which cases the role of the chiefs is merely one of oversight and arbitration, the company negotiated exclusively with chiefs from the very beginning.
 The company drew up a community-private partnership contract together with the chiefs, most of whom have had the benefit of higher education.
-Under its terms, the community made 2000 ha of land available to the investors free of charge, and in return would receive a 2.5 per cent share of company profits, earmarked exclusively for development projects in local villages.
+Under its terms, the community made 2000 ha of land available to the investors free of charge, and in return would receive a 2.5 per cent share of the company's turnover (raised to 5% after five years), earmarked exclusively for development projects in local villages.

 So far, however, hardly any such profits have made it down the grassroots.
 On that subject, one young lady said the following: "I have no idea what they are using the money for – to this day we do not even have good drinking water in the villages".
 In Bakpa Adzani, the village hardest hit by the loss of farmland to the new monoculture project, most of the residents have an internal migration background, and the population was not consulted, informed or compensated for the land.
 An elderly widow confirms this: "We were not informed.
 We were actually on the farm when company representatives arrived and told us that they were now going to plough up our land.
 We begged them to wait at least until after the harvest."